-However, after more than two and a half years of waiting the country is fully reopening for tourism.
-From 11th October onwards, visa-free travel will resume, and all arrival caps are being removed as well.
+However, after more than two and a half years of waiting, the country fully reopened to tourism.
+From 11th October 2022, visa-free travel resumed and all arrival caps were removed as well.

 When can I travel to Japan in 2022?

-From October 11th 2022, Japan is removing visa requirements and arrival caps, returning to pre-pandemic travel arrangements.
-Visa-free travel will be possible for all countries that have this arrangement with Japan, which includes countries like Australia, New Zealand, the UK, most of Europe, the US and Canada.
+From October 11th 2022, Japan removed visa requirements and arrival caps, returning to pre-pandemic travel arrangements.
+Visa-free travel is possible for all countries that originally had this arrangement with Japan, which includes countries like Australia, New Zealand, the UK, most of Europe, the US and Canada.

 Previously, travel requirements included booking your trip through a government-approved tour operator and also obtain a visa and ERFS certificate, but both these requirements are no longer necessary.
 Fully independent, visa-free travel to Japan is now possible from October 11th onwards.

 Just in time for autumn leaves!